Appalachia: Logging

 The mountains and valleys of Appalachia once contained what seemed to be an inexhaustible supply of timber.
 The poor roads, lack of railroads, and general inaccessibility of the region, however, prevented large-scale logging in most of the region throughout much of the 19th century.
 While logging firms were established in the Carolinas and the Kentucky River valley before the Civil War, most major firms preferred to harvest the more accessible timber stands in the Midwestern and Northeastern parts of the country.
 By the 1880s, these stands had been exhausted, and a spike in the demand for lumber forced logging firms to seek out the virgin forests of Appalachia.
 The first major logging ventures in Appalachia transported logs using mule teams or rivers, the latter method sometimes employing splash dams.
 In the 1890s, innovations such as the Shay locomotive, the steam-powered loader, and the steam-powered skidder allowed massive harvesting of the most remote forest sections.

 Logging in Appalachia reached its peak in the early 20th century, when firms such as the Ritter Lumber Company cut the virgin forests on an alarming scale, leading to the creation of national forests in 1911 and similar state entities to better manage the region's timber resources.
 Arguably the most successful logging firm in Appalachia was the Georgia Hardwood Lumber Company, established in 1927 and renamed Georgia-Pacific in 1948 when it expanded nationally.
 Although logging in Appalachia declined as the industry shifted focus to the Pacific Northwest in the 1950s, rising overseas demand in the 1980s brought a resurgence in Appalachian logging.
-In 1987, there were 4,810 lumber firms operating in the region.
+In 1987, 4,810 lumber firms were operating in the region.
 In the late 1990s, the Appalachian lumber industry was a multibillion-dollar industry, employing 50,000 people in Tennessee, 26,000 in Kentucky, and 12,000 in West Virginia alone.
 By 1999, 1.4 million acres were extinguished as a result of deforestation by natural resource industries.
 Pollution from mining processes and disruption of the land ensued numerous environmental issues.
 Removal of vegetation and other alterations in the land increased erosion and flooding of surrounding areas.
 Water quality and aquatic life were also affected.